-Michael Hutton joined Eli Lilly as Chief Scientific Officer for Neurodegenerative Disease in 2009 and was promoted to his current position, Vice President Neurodegeneration Research, in 2018.
-He is now based at Lilly Research Laboratories in Indianapolis and leads Lilly’s drug discovery for Alzheimer’s Disease, Parkinson’s Disease and ALS.
-Lilly’s Alzheimer’s Disease Portfolio currently has eight experimental therapies in clinical development that target amyloid, tau and symptom relief.
-Prior to joining Lilly, Dr Hutton worked at Merck (2 years) and at the Mayo Clinic Jacksonville as Professor of Neuroscience (11 years).
-During his time at the Mayo Clinic, Dr Hutton’s team played a major role in determining the causes of Fronto-temporal Dementia with the discovery mutations in tau (MAPT) and progranulin (GRN) and the mechanism by which these lead to neurodegeneration.
-He received the Potamkin (2000) and Metlife (2001) Prizes for his work on Alzheimer’s Disease and Frontotemporal Dementia.
-Dr Hutton has published over 200 papers in peer-reviewed journals and is a regular speaker at international conferences on neurodegenerative conditions.
+Michael (Mike) Hutton, PhD, joined Eli Lilly as chief scientific officer for neurodegenerative disease in 2009 and was promoted to his current position, vice president, neurodegeneration research, in 2018.
+He is now based at Lilly Research Laboratories in Indianapolis and leads Lilly’s drug discovery for Alzheimer’s Disease (AD), Parkinson’s disease and ALS.
+Lilly’s AD portfolio currently has eight experimental therapies in clinical development that target amyloid, tau and symptom relief.
+Prior to joining Lilly, Mike worked at Merck (two years) and at the Mayo Clinic Jacksonville as professor of neuroscience (11 years).
+During his time at the Mayo Clinic, his team played a major role in determining the causes of fronto-temporal dementia (FTD) with the discovery mutations in tau (MAPT) and progranulin (GRN) and the mechanism by which these lead to neurodegeneration.
+Mike received the Potamkin (2000) and Metlife (2001) Prizes for his work on AD and FTD.
+He has published more than 200 papers in peer-reviewed journals and is a regular speaker at international conferences on neurodegenerative conditions.